amcax-corp/amcax-daemon/README.md

 <img width="613" alt="code_structure" src="https://github.com/amcax-kernel/amcax-daemon/assets/150573876/9c2f9a30-537d-4fe5-9c31-3546455b8392">

-It"s built upon AMCAX Kernel SDK and OpenGL.
+It's built upon AMCAX Kernel SDK and OpenGL.
 From bottom to top:

-- "Operation"folder includes helper classes that can call kernel SDK to create the underlying geometry objects, "ObjectDraw" folder includes classes that are used to draw a target object using OpenGL;
+- `Operation` folder includes helper classes that can call kernel SDK to create the underlying geometry objects, `ObjectDraw` folder includes classes that are used to draw a target object using OpenGL;

-- "Object"folder includes the wrapper classes for the kernel's underlying geometry objects, these wrapper classes leverage "Operation" & "ObjectDraw" to support object operation and rendering.
+- `Object` folder includes the wrapper classes for the kernel's underlying geometry objects, these wrapper classes leverage `Operation & ObjectDraw` to support object operation and rendering.

-- "Core"folder includes a "DataManager" which manages all the objects that are currently created, "UnRedoHandler" which supports undo/redo operations, "ACAMFile" which supports object persistence to file.
+- `Core` folder includes a `DataManager` which manages all the objects that are currently created, `UnRedoHandler` which supports undo/redo operations, `ACAMFile` which supports object persistence to file.

-- "Windows" folder contains classes for user interaction and currently leverages libqglviewer for camera/projection related coordinate axes transform.
+- `Windows` folder contains classes for user interaction and currently leverages libqglviewer for camera/projection related coordinate axes transform.

 ### Create Geometry Objects